Guide to the Best Witcher 3 Builds (Updated for Next-Gen Patch)

 Before we get onto the builds themselves, let’s discuss how to choose one because there are many options.

-You could go for an alchemy build that focuses on using potions, decoctions, and bombs, a magic damage (signs) build, a tank build with great survivability, a melee damage build, or a mixed build that uses skills from multiple trees.
+You could go for an alchemy build that focuses on using potions, decoctions, and bombs, a magic damage (signs) build, a tank build with great survivability, a melee build, or a mixed build that uses skills from multiple trees.

-Note: You’ll need to take some filler skills that you won’t use to unlock the next skill tier, so just take whatever you want.
-The skills which are active for each build are listed below and shown in the screenshots.
-While most of these builds are considered late-game, you can still use them at lower levels by focusing on the main tree first.
+• You’ll need to take some filler skills that you won’t use to unlock the next skill tier, so take whatever you want.

 Early Game Build